 It's no shoutout in the Harvard Business Review, but certainly a nice consolation prize.

 The number of countries where IGA currently has a presence.
 After longtime associate Thomas Haggai became CEO in the late '80s, the company made an aggressive push into a number of other countries where the independent store concept translates.
 The approach did particularly well in Australia, where IGA is one of the country's largest grocery brands.
-(Haggai, by the way, became the company's chairman emeritus earlier this year.)
+(Haggai, by the way, currently serves as the company's chairman emeritus.)

 Five bizarre facts about IGA that you probably didn't expect me to write